nusherjk/DRF-system-for-ecommerce/README.md

 1. ~~Add product has bugs .. have to fix them~~
 2. create category and product,  other individual features should have different permission classes.
+   - still authenticated users can  do product create. they shouldnt.
 3. create user roles.
 4. search endpoints.
 5. ~~test out why images are not getting uploaded.~~